Cohomology ring of unitary $N=(2,2)$ full vertex algebra and mirror symmetry: Cohomology ring of unitary full vertex operator superalgebra

 In particular, $h_{1,1}(F) = h_{1,2}(\tilde{F})$ and $h_{2,1}(F) = h_{1,1}(\tilde{F})$ for the mirror full VOA $\tilde{F}$. \end{cor} \begin{proof} By the Hodge duality, Theorem \ref{thm_full_frob}, $h_{0,3} =h_{3,0}=1$ and $h_{1,1}=h_{2,2}$, $h_{1,2}=h_{2,1}$.
 By the T-duality, Theorem \ref{thm_chiral_star}, and the Hodge duality, $0=h_{1,0}=h_{2,0}=h_{2,3}=h_{1,3}$ and $0=h_{0,1}=h_{0,2} = h_{3,2}=h_{3,1}$.
 Hence, the assertion holds. \end{proof}

-\begin{rem} In superstring theory, Calabi-Yau manifolds $X$ and $\tilde{X}$ are mirror if the associated supersymmetric sigma models $F_X$ and $F_{\tilde{X}}$ satisfy $\hat{F_X} \cong F_{\hat{X}}$ as unitary $N=(2,2)$ full VOAs.
-It is conjectured in physics that the Hodge numbers of $F_X$ and the Hodge number of $X$ in the sense of K\"{a}hler geometry coincide (see Section \ref{sec_conj}).
-Hence, from Corollary \ref{cor_mirror}, when $X$ and $\tilde{X}$ are mirrors in the sense of the sigma model, the Hodge numbers of $X$ and $\tilde{X}$ are ``mirror'', which is called a \textbf{Hodge mirror} or a classical mirror, in the mathematical study of mirror symmetry \cite{Kont,Yau}. \end{rem} As we will see, the topological twists give functors from the category of unitary $N=(2,2)$ SCFTs to 2d TFTs: \begin{dfn} \begin{itemize} \item Let $\catN$ be the category of $N=(2,2)$ SCFTs whose object is a unitary $N=(2,2)$ full VOAs equipped with a volume form $\ep$ and morphism is a full vertex algebra homomorphism $f:F_1 \rightarrow F_2$ preserving $\om,J,\tau^\pm$ and $\ep$ such that $f\circ \phi_1 = \phi_2 \circ f$, where $\phi_1$ and $\phi_2$ are the anti-linear involutions. \item Let $\catTFT$ be the category of Frobenius superalgebras whose morphism is a $\Z_2$-graded algebra homomorphism $g:A_1 \rightarrow A_2$ such that $\ep_1(a)= \ep_2\circ g (a)$ for any $a\in A_1$, where $\ep_1$ and $\ep_2$ are the counit. \end{itemize} \end{dfn} The following proposition follows from the definition: \begin{prop} The topological twist gives a functor
+\begin{rem} In superstring theory, Calabi-Yau manifolds $X$ and $\widetilde X$ are mirror if the associated supersymmetric sigma models $F_X$ and $F_{\widetilde X}$ satisfy $\widehat F_X \cong F_{\widetilde X}$ as unitary $N=(2,2)$ full VOAs.
+Physics further predicts that the Hodge numbers of $F_X$ coincide with the Hodge numbers of $X$ in the sense of K\"ahler geometry; see Section \ref{sec_conj}.
+Hence Corollary \ref{cor_mirror} implies formally that, when $X$ and $\widetilde X$ are mirror in the sigma-model sense, their Hodge numbers satisfy the usual mirror relation.
+This is what is called Hodge-theoretic, or classical, mirror symmetry in mathematics; see \cite{Kont,Yau}. \end{rem}